 Though it lacks some of the features of the My Book and T5, the Backup Plus Portable is an inexpensive, portable and feature-rich package.
 Read more about it in our Seagate Backup Plus Portable review.

-Price is difficult for external hard drives, not because there’s anything deceptive going on — read our web hosting reviews to see an example that — but because capacity needs to be considered.
+Price is difficult for external hard drives, not because there’s anything deceptive going on — read our web hosting services to see an example that — but because capacity needs to be considered.
 For this section, we not only have the overall price of each drive, but also the price per gigabyte so you can more accurately compare drives.

 Plus, the transfer rates and style of the drive need to be taken into consideration.
 Flash-based storage, for example, will always be more expensive than mechanical drives, but we didn’t want to take them out of rotation.
 We’re considering the overall value you get per gigabyte, not just the price.

 Per gigabyte, the standard Seagate Portable drive is the cheapest we’ve tested.
 When added up, though, the difference between it and other blackbox external drives, such as the Toshiba Canvio Basics and WD Elements, is minimal.
 What makes the difference is the features.

 As with the Backup Plus Portable, you can use Seagate Toolkit, meaning backups and drive mirrors are fair game.
 The Canvio Basics and Elements drives don’t come with features, so though the Seagate Portable is similar to those drives in almost every regard, its features place it a step above them.
 Read more in our Seagate Portable review.

 As mentioned, the My Book is a desktop-focused backup solution, meaning it comes in high capacities.
 As the storage space goes up, the price per gigabyte goes down, making My Books an insane value for the money.
 If all you’re concerned with storage space, nothing is cheaper than a My Book.

 That’s largely because of the form factor.
 Unlike our other picks, a My Book can’t be transported easily, especially considering it needs external power.
 Essentially, it’s just a 3.5-inch HD in a USB 3.0 enclosure, which brings down the cost considerably.